 Your financial priorities will depend on your lifestyle, health and household needs.
 But most people need at least four key elements to stay comfortable and safe.

-If you can’t afford to pay your mortgage, rent and insurance, call your creditors or landlord to ask about a reduced payment plan until the government reopens.
+If you can’t afford to pay your mortgage, rent and insurance, call your creditors or landlord to ask about a reduced payment plan until your state government allows businesses to reopen.

-Many banks, credit unions and insurers are willing to work with furloughed employees having trouble repaying their mortgages and policies.
+Many banks, credit unions and insurers are willing to work with employees who’ve been laid off or gone weeks without getting paid.

 If you rely on prescription medications, talk with your pharmacist to explain your situation.
 Your pharmacy may offer an emergency supply of necessary medicine if you can’t continue payments.

-For hospital or doctor bills, call your provider to ask about payment plans or discounts available to those affected by the shutdown.
+For hospital or doctor bills, call your provider to ask about payment plans or discounts available to those affected by the coronavirus outbreak.

 If you’re worried about providing everyday essentials for you or your family, consider local food banks and other emergency food assistance available to help you bridge the gap.